 - LuaCOM only implements late-bound interfaces, but accepts a QueryInterface for early-bound ones.
 This erroneous behavior is due to the way a VB client sends events to the server.
-See section 4.4; - when a table of LuaCOM objects (that is, a SAFEARRAY of IDispatch pointers) is passed as a parameter to a COM object, these LuaCOM objects might not be disposed automatically and may leak; - when a COM object implemented in Lua is called from VBScript, the "in-out" parameters of type SAFEARRAY cannot be modified.
+See subsection 5.4.5; - when a table of LuaCOM objects (that is, a SAFEARRAY of IDispatch pointers) is passed as a parameter to a COM object, these LuaCOM objects might not be disposed automatically and may leak; - when a COM object implemented in Lua is called from VBScript, the "in-out" parameters of type SAFEARRAY cannot be modified.
 If they are, VBScript will complain with a COM error.

-4.3 Future Enhancements
+5.3 Future Enhancements

-Besides the enhancements listed in the sections 4.1 and 4.2, there are other planned enhancements:
+Besides the enhancements listed in the sections 5.1 and 5.2, there are other planned enhancements:

-- to improve the overall performance of LuaCOM; - type-conversion "metamethod", allowing the customization of the type conversion mechanism; - better feedback when errors happen during the execution of LuaCOM API methods, besides returning nil; - dynamic creation of type libraries; - better support for creating full-fledged COM objects using Lua.
+- to improve the overall performance of LuaCOM; - type-conversion "metamethod", allowing the customization of the type conversion mechanism; - dynamic creation of type libraries; - better support for creating full-fledged COM objects using Lua.